Tumetsu/kilometrikisa-client/readme.md

 ## Usage

-A quick example of usage:
+A quick example of usage for updating contest log of the user for the latest contest:

 ```
 import { getTeamStatistics, kilometrikisaSession } from 'kilometrikisa-client';